silnrsi/wstr/Contributing.md

 code .
 ```

-VScode with then show you a dialog box in the bottom righ-hand corner indicating *"Folder contains a Dev Container file, Reopen folder to develop in a container"*.
+VScode will then show you a dialog box in the bottom right-hand corner indicating *"Folder contains a Dev Container file, Reopen folder to develop in a container"*.

 Press the **Reopen in Container** button.

 Click on the Terminal tab, then type:

 ```bash
 nxp astro dev --host
 ```

 Then click on the link to point your browser to the local instance of WSTR running in a container.
-Bear in mind the search facility at the top is not active for a local container.

-Now, all the changes you make to the various documents under `src/content/docs/` will be updated live in your browser.
+Now, all the changes you make to the various documents under `src/content/docs/` will be updated live in your browser. *Bear in mind the search facility at the top is not active for a local container.*

+**IMPORTANT: you don't have to run the local container if you don't want to**.
+You can just edit the Markdown fles and see your changes previewed locally within your editor.
+In VSCode simply decline to click **Reopen in Container** in the dialog box, then open and modify the files with your preferred Markdown editor and previewer.
+This won't give you the full integration with the rest of the website but it's still useful for checking your changes before contributing.

-When you are happy with the changes you made to the Markdown files directly, you can commit and push them to git in the usual way.
-GitHub Actions will then pick up your commits, generate the whole again and publish everything to [https://silnrsi.github.io/wstr-sample-site/](https://silnrsi.github.io/wstr-sample-site/)
+When you are happy with the changes you made to the Markdown files, you can commit and push them to git in the usual way.
+GitHub Actions will then pick up your commits, generate the whole website again and publish everything to [https://silnrsi.github.io/wstr-sample-site/](https://silnrsi.github.io/wstr-sample-site/)

 Note: You might like to run a linter in VSCode like Markdownlint to help you catch potential Markdown errors.
-Your problems tab will reveal issues but you can also close it if it becomes too noisy.
+Your Poblems tab will reveal issues but you can also close it if it becomes too noisy.